 - Engravings from Palm leaf

 - A boat made with a single piece of wood

 These things in the museum are the main reasons for people wanting to visit the Poonjar palace.
-But it has been heard that visitors are not allowed all the time and they need to take the permission of the department those who are looking after the property.
-There is also a temple which is just a duplicate of the Meenakshi temple in Madurai.
+But it has been heard that visitors are not allowed all the time and they need to take the permission of the department who are looking after the property.
+There is also a temple that is just a duplicate of the Meenakshi temple in Madurai.
 The sculptures crafted on the walls narrate the story of Puranas.
 There is a row of lamps that are equally fascinating.
 Another temple lies nearby called Sastha temple which is truly interesting with ancient carvings.

 Where to stay

-There are a few hotels in Kottayam where you can spend your holiday with nice experience.
-Hotel Indraprastha which was formerly known as Hotel Fairmount is one of the best hotels that are in the main Central road the room charges per night is near to 4000 Indian rupees.
+There are a few hotels in Kottayam where you can spend your holiday with a nice experience.
+Hotel Indraprastha which was formerly known as Hotel Fairmount is one of the best hotels that are in the main Central road the room charges per night is near 4000 Indian rupees.
 Hotel Ambassador in SH Mount in Kottayam is the other best one but the charges are a bit high from other home stays but offer the best service in the palace.
 The room tariff is near to rupees 5000.
 But Hotel Pearl Regency provides home stays in reasonable rates that lie in Main central in TB junction.

 Best Time To visit Poonjar palace

 Poonjar is a year-round destination and as a result, it can be visited every time at some point of the yr as a consequence of its satisfactory climate and luxuriant surroundings.
 However, in case you desire to skip the summers of Kerala, then the effective time to go to Poonjar is from September till the end of March.
 All through the length, the splendor of this least-explored hill station is at its height